vioshyvo/mrpt/README.md

 ## Python installation

+C++ compiler is needed for building python wrapper.

+On MacOS, LLVM is needed for compiling: `brew install llvm libomp`.
+On Windows, you may use MSVC compiler.

 Install the module with `pip install git+https://github.com/vioshyvo/mrpt/`

-On MacOS, LLVM is needed for compiling: `brew install llvm libomp`

 ## Minimal examples